0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/elastic-query-overview.md

 - Running your first elastic query can take up to a few minutes on smaller resources and Standard and General Purpose service tier.
 This time is necessary to load the elastic query functionality; loading performance improves with higher service tiers and compute sizes.

-- Scripting of external data sources or external tables from SSMS or SSDT isn't yet supported.

-- Import/Export for SQL Database doesn't yet support external data sources and external tables.
-If you need to use Import/Export, drop these objects before exporting and then re-create them after importing.

 - Elastic query currently only supports read-only access to external tables.
 You can, however, use full Transact-SQL functionality on the database where the external table is defined.
 This can be useful to, for example, persist temporary results using, for example, `SELECT <column_list> INTO <local_table>`, or to define stored procedures on the elastic query database that refer to external tables.

 - Except for **nvarchar(max)**, LOB types (including spatial types) aren't supported in external table definitions.
 As a workaround, you can create a view on the remote database that casts the LOB type into **nvarchar(max)**, define your external table over the view instead of the base table and then cast it back into the original LOB type in your queries.